uk-gov-mirror/nhsconnect.CareConnectAPI/index.md

 summary: A brief introduction to getting started with the Care Connect FHIR&reg; APIs.
 ---

-{% include important.html content="This site is under active development by NHS Digital on behalf of INTEROPen and is intended to provide all the technical resources you need to successfully develop the Care Connect APIs.
-This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis." %}
+{% include important.html content="The Care Connect FHIR API standard has been deprecated.
+It has been replaced by the [Booking and Referral Standard (BaRS)](https://digital.nhs.uk/services/booking-and-referral-standard)" %}

 # Introduction #